AWARENESS – NOT WOKENESS

 Participation in the full array of social institutions and structures is essential for the well-being and development of socially-natured humans.
 Human fulfillment is impossible outside of community.
-Therefore, concerns of inclusion and participation are serious matters for all people of good will.
-Unjust exclusion and unequal treatment across social and market institutions isn’t simply unfair, it’s damaging to individuals and whole communities in lasting and profound ways.
+Therefore, concerns of inclusion and participation are serious matters for Christians, and all people of good will.
+Unjust exclusion isn’t simply unfair, it’s damaging to individuals and whole communities in lasting and profound ways.

 As in any age, primary social values are often invoked unreflectively, resulting in prevailing moral sentiments that are in need of better reasoned footings.
 Moral and social concerns often are expressed in the buzzwords of the day, yet unfortunately, those words and terms are often nebulous.